Joeclinton1/hint-distill/README.md

 # Hint Distill

 Self-supervised hint distillation for improving LLMs on code generation.
-This project finetunes Qwen3-8B on competitive programming datasets by predicting helpful "hints" for the next block of code.
+This project finetunes Qwen3-4B on competitive programming datasets by generating a "hint" based on the code solutuion, and then using KL-divergence based distillation between the model with access to the hint acting as the teacher for itself.
 ---

 ## Installation